jayant-yadav/sdl2-hackathon/README.md

 After the download, unzip the downloaded file (`skogsstyrelsen-data.zip`), and then move all of the content within the resulting folder (called `skogsstyrelsen-data`) into the folder `../data/skogsstyrelsen/`.
 Note that the folder `skogsstyrelsen-data` should be empty after this step (and it may optionally be removed).
-At the end of this step, make sure to have the correct folder tree, i.e.
+Thus at the end of this step, make sure to have the following folder structure:

    ```
    SDL2_group<X>